abhiabhi0/obsidan-programmerCave/Java/String.md

 The immutability of String helps to minimize the usage in the heap memory.
 When we try to declare a new String object, the JVM checks whether the value already exists in the String pool or not.
 If it exists, the same value is assigned to the new object.
 This feature allows Java to use the heap space efficiently.

 ### StringBuffer & StringBuilder
 Since String is immutable in Java, whenever we do String manipulation like concatenation, substring, etc. it generates a new String and discards the older String for garbage collection.
 These are heavy operations and generate a lot of garbage in heap.
-So Java has provided StringBuffer and StringBuilder classes that should be used for String manipulation.
-StringBuffer and StringBuilder are mutable objects in Java.
-They provide append(), insert(), delete(), and substring() methods for String manipulation.
+So Java has provided StringBuffer and StringBuilder classes that should be used for String manipulation. <mark class="hltr-g">StringBuffer and StringBuilder are mutable objects in Java.</mark> They provide append(), insert(), delete(), and substring() methods for String manipulation.

 StringBuffer was the only choice for String manipulation until Java 1.4.
-But, it has one disadvantage that all of its public methods are synchronized.
-StringBuffer provides Thread safety but at a performance cost.
-In most of the scenarios, we don’t use String in a multithreaded environment.
-So Java 1.5 introduced a new class StringBuilder, which is similar to StringBuffer except for thread-safety and synchronization.
+But, it has one disadvantage that all of its public methods are synchronized. <mark class="hltr-o">StringBuffer provides Thread safety but at a performance cost.</mark> In most of the scenarios, we don’t use String in a multithreaded environment.
+So Java 1.5 introduced a new class <mark class="hltr-o">StringBuilder, which is similar to StringBuffer except for thread-safety and synchronization</mark>.

 If you are in a single-threaded environment or don’t care about thread safety, you should use StringBuilder.
 Otherwise, use StringBuffer for thread-safe operations.